 Furthermore, the various services that home users will be able to access over the digital television infrastructure, may be based on various service platforms that support a variety of applications.
 A flexible architecture would be necessary to bundle these service platforms and to make dynamic changes of functions easy and convenient.

-Considering the rapid development of new services such as high dynamic range (HDR), 4K and 8K ultra high definition television (UHDTV), and the deployment of new technologies within cable industry such as VR/AR,multi-screen, internet of things (IoT), artificial intelligence (AI) and Smart Home, the terminal devices need to support related applications and services on demand with enhanced functionalities and APIs embedded.
+Considering the rapid development of new services such as high dynamic range (HDR), 4K and 8K ultra high definition television (UHDTV), and the deployment of new technologies within cable industry such as VR/AR, metaverse, multi-screen, internet of things (IoT), artificial intelligence (AI) and Smart Home, the terminal devices need to support related applications and services on demand with enhanced functionalities and APIs embedded.

 F.2 Question